Welcome to the

 on the level by andy goldsworthy stone stack

-Sometime ago, the ugly red blue and green slate sales man came to New England and made a killing.
+Some time ago, the ugly red, blue, and green slate salesman came to New England and made a killing.
 I get called to properties using this product often.
 The slate is simply too thin to last as a patio surface but I always feel so bad tossing it away.
-I am thinking that there might be a second life for it….broken into small pieces and used with regular field stone to make walls inspired by these images.
+I think that there might be a second life for it….broken into small pieces and used with regular field stone to make walls inspired by these images.
 What inspiration do you take from this work?

 REgister now!